imc-trading/dock2box/api/README.md

 Method | Code | Description
 --- | --- | ---
 GET | 200 | OK
-GET | 404 | Doesn't exist
+GET | 404 | Not Found
+GET | 500 | Internal Server Error, something failed in the database get request

 ## Options

 ### indent

-This enables/disables pretty print which is the default.
+This enables/disables pretty print which is enabled by default.

 **Example:**
 ```